Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/06_double_dragons.en.md

 This first part cycles through the three main mechanics of the fight.

+As there are HP checks in this phase, we assign four players to each dragon as a base:

+- **MT, H1, D1, D3** → Prioritize Nidhogg
+- **ST, H2, D2, D4** → Prioritize Hraesvelgr

 ### Wyrmsbreath #1

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">